SpencerKi/Innovation-Hub/README.md

 - Are any short answer responses only a single character long?
 - Are any short answer questions non-alphanumeric?
 2. (c) Is the respondent a "both" student?
-- Is response time over 12 minutes?
+- Is response time under double the completion minimum?
 (Logic: "both" students have to respond to both the undergraduate and graduate questions, so double the time is allotted).
 - If a short answer response is not simple (see criteria above), is it a duplicate?
 - Are any short answer responses only a single character long?
 - Are any short answer questions non-alphanumeric?